bbj-lab/clinical-synthetic-data-distil/README.md

 ## B.) b-synthetic-eval-task

-This folder contains the preprocessing and evaluation scripts for the synthetic data evalatuion task.
+This folder contains the preprocessing and evaluation scripts for the synthetic data evaluation task.

 ### Dataset
 Held-out set of 42,498 synthetic examples generated in an identical manner to the dataset used for fine-tuning.
 The breakdown of examples by type was as follows: 10,722 (25.2%) boolean, 10,666 (25.1%) numeric, 10,664 (25.1%) na-boolean, and 10,446 (24.6%) na-numeric.
 From this set, we drew a random sample containing 1,000 examples and manually annotated it as described in the “Limited Human Review” subsection of our methods, correcting questions, answers, and explanations when necessary.
 A description of these data are available in Supplementary Table 1.